cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   Unlike `INHERITS`, the new table and original table are completely decoupled after creation is complete.
 Changes to the original table will not be applied to the new table, and it is not possible to include data of the new table in scans of the original table.

 :   Also unlike `INHERITS`, columns and constraints copied by `LIKE` are not merged with similarly named columns and constraints.
-If the same name is specified explicitly or in another `LIKE` clause, Greenplum Database signals an error.
+If the same name is specified explicitly or in another `LIKE` clause, Cloudberry Database signals an error.

 :   The optional like_option clauses specify which additional properties of the original table to copy.
 Specifying `INCLUDING` copies the property, specifying `EXCLUDING` omits the property. `EXCLUDING` is the default.
 If multiple specifications are made for the same kind of object, the last one is used.
 The available options are: